-During the boost phase, the missile is affected by the gravity, thrust and aerodynamic drag force [13].
-In an earth-centered-earth-fixed (ECEF) coordinate system [1], as the Earth rotates about the conventional terrestrial pole (CTP) axis with an angular velocity $\omega$ , the missile is also affected by two other forces:
+During the boost phase, the missile is affected by the gravity, thrust and aerodynamic drag force [10].
+In an earth-centered-earth-fixed (ECEF) coordinate system [1], as the Earth rotates about the conventional terrestrial pole (CTP) axis with an angular velocity ω , the missile is also affected by two other forces: coriolis and centripetal force.
+According to Newton's force law, the following basic equations hold: